Holi: Karnataka

 Traditionally, in rural Karnataka, children collect money and wood in the weeks prior to Holi, and on "Kamadahana" night, all the wood is put together and lit.
 The festival is celebrated for two days.
 People in northern parts of Karnataka prepare special food on this day.
+Holi festival is also depicted on medieval reliefs and sculptures, notably on 12th century Chennakesava temple in Belur and 15th century relief from Hampi, where people are depicted playing holi with colours and pichkaris.

 In Sirsi, Karnataka, Holi is celebrated with a unique folk dance called "Bedara Vesha", which is performed during the nights beginning five days before the actual festival day.
 The festival is celebrated every alternate year in the town, which attracts a large number of tourists from different parts of India.

+Wooden idols of Kamanna and Rati are put on public display and taken on parade in some parts of Karnataka.
+Large idols of Kama made of bamboo are burnt after Holi Hunnime festival in northern Karnataka.
+Ramalinga Kamanna Utsava is a unique festival celebrated in Navalgund, Karnataka, during Holi.
+The festivities center around the installation of an idol of Kamanna, representing Kamadeva (the god of love), at the Ramalingeshwara Temple.
+Devotees from various regions gather to offer silver articles, such as cradles for those desiring children, believing their wishes will be fulfilled.

 Maharashtra

-In Maharashtra, Holi Purnima is also celebrated as Shimga, festivities that last five to seven days.
+In Konkan region of Maharashtra, Holi season is also celebrated as Shimga or shimgo, festivities that lasts for almost a month.
 A week before the festival, youngsters go around the community, collecting firewood and money.
-On the day of Shimga, the firewood is heaped into a huge pile in each neighbourhood.
+On the day of holi, the firewood is heaped into a huge pile in each neighbourhood.
 In the evening, the fire is lit.
 Every household brings a meal and dessert, in the honour of the fire god.
 Puran Poli is the main delicacy and children shout "Holi re Holi puranachi poli".
 Shimga celebrates the elimination of all evil.
-The colour celebrations here take place on the day of Rang Panchami, five days after Shimga.
+The colour celebrations here take place on the day of Rang Panchami, five days after main day of holi.
 During this festival, people are supposed to forget and forgive any rivalries and start new healthy relations with all.